hyperledger/anoncreds-spec/spec/security_considerations.md

-The security of AnonCreds is primarily based on the security of the AnonCreds cryptography, and in particular, the [[ref: zero knowledge proofs]] (ZKPs), upon embedded within this specification is based.
+The security of AnonCreds is primarily based on the security of the AnonCreds cryptography, and in particular, the [[ref: zero knowledge proofs]] (ZKPs), upon which this specification is based.
 Each ZKP used in AnonCreds requires the following security properties be met, as introduced in many ZKP articles, such as this one on [non-interactive zero knowledge proofs]:

 - Completeness
-  - If statement is true, verifier will be convinced by prover.
+  - If statement is true, a verifier will be convinced by prover.
 - Soundness
-  - If statement is false, a cheating prover cannot convince verifier it is true except with some small probability.
+  - If statement is false, a cheating prover cannot convince verifier it is true except with some negligible probability.
 - Zero-Knowledge
-  - Verifier learns nothing beyond the statement’s validity.
+  - The verifier learns nothing beyond the statement’s validity.

 [non-interactive zero knowledge proofs]: http://www0.cs.ucl.ac.uk/staff/J.Groth/ShortNIZK.pdf